liqd/adhocracy4/docs/timeline.md

 On most platforms using adhocracy4, multiple modules can be added to a project.
 There are also offline events than can be added to the projects.
-To display the occurence of the module and give a good overview over the steps of the participation of one project, we use the following logic:
+To display the occurrence of the module and give a good overview over the steps of the participation of one project, we use the following logic: